megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 **Key Insights:**
 - August (disputed month) shows 15.4% overbilling
-- Every month has some level of overbilling
+- Every month has some level of overbilling (10.2%, 13.5%, 18.0%, 15.4%)
-- The pattern is systemic, not a one-time error
+- The pattern is systemic, not a one-time error and peaks in July at ~18%

 ---